flipcoder/qork/README.md

 ### Attaching

-Nodes can be attached to another, so they are moved along with the parent.
+Like most game engines, nodes in the scene can be attached to each other so that child nodes are connected to their parents, inheriting the position and orientation changes of the parent while keeping their own relative positioning and orientation.

 ```
 parent = add() # add parent to scene